Symptoms and self-isolation

 Yes and staff should be encouraged to continue to use their annual leave throughout the year if possible.

-The Government has amended working time regulations to allow the carry over of up to four weeks of statutory leave entitlement if people are prevented from taking their full leave entitlement due the impact of COVID-19.
+The government has amended working time regulations to allow the carry over of up to 4 weeks of statutory leave entitlement if people are prevented from taking their full leave entitlement due the impact of COVID-19.
 This can be carried over for up to two years.

 The council recognises that the COVID-19 pandemic has affected the planning of annual leave in a number of ways.
-Consequently the council is giving managers the discretion to permit the carry over of up to four weeks' annual leave (pro-rata for part timers) where it has not been possible to use it from the 2020/2021 annual leave year and for this carry over to be used within two years, ie by the end of March 2023.
+Consequently the council is giving managers the discretion to permit the carry over of up to four weeks' annual leave (pro-rata for part timers) where it has not been possible to use it from the 2020 to 2021 annual leave year and for this carry over to be used within 2 years, in other words, by the end of March 2023.